Before we tackle Doctor Who’s longest story, I have a confession to make.

 Sue: Did he just swear?

 The Doctor demands to see the sequence again.
 According to Glitz, the Sleepers found a way to access something that has been classified.

-Glitz and Dibber have tooled themselves up.
+Glitz and Dibber have armed themselves to the teeth.

 The Doctor tries to reason with Drathro.

-Sue: Brilliant.
-I could watch a whole series with these two in it.
+Sue: I could watch a whole series with these two in it.
 Please tell me there’s a spin-off.

 And that concludes the Valeyard’s opening statement.

 Sue: Eh?
 But the Doctor’s done much worse than that.
 I’m sure we’ve seen him commit genocide before.
-That was nothing.
+That was nothing!

-But there’s more evidence to come.
+But there’s a lot more evidence to come.